 NextSeed reviews the business’s revenues and has determined that Samsara generated $200,000 in its first month of operations.
 So, Samsara will share 5% of the $200,000 with all NextSeed investors.
 This means Samsara’s total payment for that month is $10,000 (200,000 x .05 = 10,000).

-The 2X investment multiple means the business agrees to pay you every month until you get 2 times your investment of $1,000 back.
-The total amount Samsara has agreed to pay you is $2,000 (2 x 1,000 = 2,000).
+The 2X investment multiple means the business agrees to pay Lily every month until she gets 2 times her investment of $1,000 back.
+The total amount Samsara has agreed to pay Lily is $2,000 (2 x 1,000 = 2,000).

-Samsara has 48 months to pay you in full.
-If you haven’t received the full $2,000 by 48 months, Samsara is required to make one final payment to make up the difference.
-If you get $2,000 in full before the 48 months is up, Samsara does not make any more payments.
+Samsara has 48 months to pay Lily in full.
+If she haven’t received the full $2,000 by 48 months, Samsara is required to make one final payment to make up the difference.
+If she get $2,000 in full before the 48 months is up, Samsara does not make any more payments.

 Disclaimer: This example is for illustrative purposes only and does not reflect an actual deal or performance.
 The terms of each deal differ.
 The exact length of time that it will take a business to pay each investor in full cannot be known in advance.
 Payments are not guaranteed or insured and investors may lose some or all of the principal invested if the business cannot make its payments.